Ionactis stenomeres

 Ionactis stenomeres, the Rocky Mountain aster, is a rare North American species in the family Asteraceae.
-It in the Province of British Columbia in western Canada and also in the northwestern United States (Washington, Idaho, Montana).
+It occurs in the Province of British Columbia in western Canada and also in the northwestern United States (Washington, Idaho, Montana).

 Description

 Ionactis stenomeres is a small perennial up to 30 cm tall, with a woody underground caudex.
 The plant usually produces only one flower head, each with 7-21 blue or lavender ray flowers surrounding yellow disc flowers.